CES 2021 will be an all-digital tech extravaganza, minus the Las Vegas glitz

 Those hoping to get their new tech-fix in the Nevada desert next year, prepare for disappointment.
-CES 2021 is going to be a digital-only event.
+CES 2021 is going to be a digital-only event, back tracking on previous in-person plans for the show.

 Big news👀CES 2021 is going all-digital!
 Get ready for a new immersive experience where you’ll have a front row seat to the action https://t.co/IzmHDpIu1YJuly 28, 2020